-Sophia Duleep Dingh was born in 1876, the fifth child of six children of the Maharaja Duleep Singh.
+Sophia Duleep Singh (1876-1948) was the fifth child of six children of the Maharaja Duleep Singh.
 Her father became the Maharaja of Punjab in 1843 at a mere five years of age, but the Punjab was subsequently annexed in 1849.
 The Maharaja, of Sikh background, converted to Christianity and eventually settled in England, becoming a naturalised British citizen and receiving a British pension.
 Sophia’s mother, Bamba Müller, came from German and Ethiopian ancestry.
 The family settled in Elveden Hall in Norfolk where Sophia was born in 1876.
 In 1896, Queen Victoria gave Sophia ‘Faraday House’ in Hampton Court as a ‘grace and favour’ home, where she lived for most of the rest of her adult life (The Open University).

 Sophia transcended her heritage to devote herself to battling injustice and inequality, a far cry from the life to which she was born.
 Her causes were the struggle for Indian independence, the fate of the Lascars, the welfare of Indian soldiers in the First World War – and, above all, the fight for female suffrage.
 She was bold and fearless, attacking politicians, putting herself in the front line and swapping her silks for a nurse’s uniform to tend wounded soldiers evacuated from the battlefields (Bloomsbury).